-The New Dietary Guidelines for boys and men; Less sugar, protein and more.
+The New Dietary Guidelines for boys and men; Less sugar, protein, and more.

 What should we eat?
-If you have followed the food pyramids, and all the other governmental sanctioned ideas, and look around us, Americans are heavier than ever and more people than ever are diabetic (1) according to the CDC.
+If you have followed the food pyramids, and all the other government-sanctioned ideas, and look around us, Americans are heavier than ever and more people than ever are diabetic (1) according to the CDC.
 That’s almost 10 percent of the public with perhaps 30% having never been diagnosed.

-This is worse than many developed nations and the way we eat, and what we eat in the USA has been responsible for much of this, and the cost of caring for diabetics is rising thanks to the entrepreneurs at big pharma.
+This is worse than many developed nations and the way we eat, and what we eat in the USA have been responsible for much of this, and the cost of caring for diabetics is rising thanks to the entrepreneurs at big pharma.

-The Agriculture and Health and Human Services Departments updates the guidelines for dietary intake every five years and they were first issued in 1980.
+The Agriculture and Health and Human Services Departments update the guidelines for dietary intake every five years and they were first issued in 1980.
 The current shift is away from sugar and proteins in men and boys.
 Are they correct now?

 We can certainly learn from other areas of the world, and Americans are moving away from soda and even artificial sweeteners which have an unexpected effect on our bodies and what and how we consume food.